MicrosoftDocs/power-automate-docs/articles/connection-cds.md

 >There are three connectors available to connect to Dataverse.
 Use the recommended [Microsoft Dataverse connector](./connection-cds-native.md).
 The **Microsoft Dataverse (legacy)**, covered in this article, and the [Dynamics 365 connector](/connectors/dynamicscrmonline/) are available if you are unable to use the recommended connector.

 With the Microsoft Dataverse (legacy), you can create flows that are initiated by create and update events within Dataverse.
-Additionally, you can perform create, update, retrieve, and delete actions on records within Dataverse.
+Additionally, you can perform create, update, retrieve, and delete actions on rows within Dataverse.

 ## Initiate a cloud flow from Dataverse